mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

 #### Choosing a Version

 When [Translations where added to Mattermost](https://github.com/mattermost/mattermost-server/commit/8e404c1dcf820cf767e9d6899e8c1efc7bb5ca96#diff-db85c0ea4d2e69c8abaefa875ba77c51) in 2016, the latest version of go-i18 available was [`v1.4.0`](https://github.com/nicksnyder/go-i18n/releases/tag/v1.4.0).
-In May of this year [`v2.0.0`](https://github.com/nicksnyder/go-i18n/releases/tag/v2.0.0) was released.
-V2 has a completely different API and the CLI tool [`goi18n`](https://github.com/nicksnyder/go-i18n#command-goi18n-) has changed significantly.
+In May of this year [`v2.0.0`](https://github.com/nicksnyder/go-i18n/releases/tag/v2.0.0) was released and has a completely different API.
+The CLI tool [`goi18n`](https://github.com/nicksnyder/go-i18n#command-goi18n-) has also changed significantly.
 Hence, we had to decide whether to stick with the proven v1 or use the newer v2.

 Let's examine the difference between the two versions.
 In v1, translation strings are defined in the translation files; for example, `en-US.all.json` would contain:
 ```json